EtchedPixels/EmulatorKit/README.md

 - DS1302 real time clock (time setting not supported)
 - CTC at 0x88 (untested)

-At this point in time the ACIA emulation is complete and sufficient to run the standard ROM environment with BASIC.
+At this point in time the serial emulation is complete and sufficient to run the standard ROM environment with BASIC.
 This represents the basic configuration of Z80 CPU card, 32K RAM card, 8K or switchable ROM card and ACIA serial I/O card.
 This also corresponds to the RC2014 Mini.